francehopper/Project-Getting-There/README.md

 Future Plans
 =====================
-Automatically fetch routes associated with a stop in a dropdown.
+> Automatically fetch routes associated with a stop in a dropdown.
-Allow fetching the next arrivials for all routes at a stop instead of one at a time.
+> Allow fetching the next arrivials for all routes at a stop instead of one at a time.
-Figure out why requesting three results doesn't always fetch three results.
-(Seems to be on SEPTA's end.)
-[Nice-to-have] responsive layout.
+> Better display/more reliable display of route alerts.